ninja76/custom-grafana/README.md

 ###Grafana dashboard scripts

 These are just a couple of Grafana scripts that I used to provide some links in from Sensu and Uchiwa.
-I was inspired by a post on this site: http://anatolijd.blogspot.com/
+I was inspired by a post on this site: http://anatolijd.blogspot.com/ and I took his scripts and hacked together a few more dashboard options

 ### instance.js